ads1

 This occurs when you give a public recognition to mentor who save as a role model or examples.

 The mentor may not be aware that the mentee using his/her behaviors.
-Every one engage in this mentoring everyday but there is no formal structure or defined objectives.
-Simply learning good behaviors as demonstrated by others.

 INFORMAL MENTORING

-Are unplanned relationship, these relationship grow out of chance connection of two people and further build into relationship in which there is transfer of knowledge and skills
+connection of two people and further build into relationship in which

 Two people 1.
 More experienced 2.
 Less experienced